Clicky

 Best Options for Disability Scooters

 Browse our selection to find an electric mobility scooter in Canada today.
-Our speak with our friendly mobility experts today to find the perfect medical scooter for you.
+Or speak with our friendly mobility experts today to find the perfect medical scooter for you.

 What are Mobility Scooters

-Mobility scooters typically consist of a comfortable seat mounted on a platform with a set of wheels, handlebars or a tiller for steering, and a battery-powered electric motor.
-They can be maneuvered easily, and the speed is controlled using a throttle or a twist-grip on the handlebars.
+Mobility scooters consist of a comfortable seat mounted on a platform with a set of wheels, a tiller for steering, and a battery-powered motor.
+They can be maneuvered easily, and the speed is controlled using a throttle on the handlebars.

 Mobility Scooter Key Features